 - 1 tablespoon ground cumin

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1 cup Mexican cheddar cheese (optional and necessary)
+- 1 cup Mexican shredded cheddar cheese

 - fresh cilantro